WidgetOptions/widget-options/readme.txt

 == Contact and Credits ==

-Widget Options for WordPress is maintained and developed by <a href="https://phpbits.net/">Phpbits Creative Studio</a>.
+Widget Options for WordPress is maintained and developed by <a href="https://widget-options.com/">Widget Options Team</a>.